-TLS SHAREHOLDER ALERT: Jakubowitz Law Reminds Telos Shareholders of a Lead Plaintiff Deadline of April 8, 2022
+TLS SHAREHOLDER ALERT: Jakubowitz Law Reminds Telos Shareholders Of A Lead Plaintiff Deadline Of April 8, 2022

-NEW YORK , March 18, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Telos Corporation (NASDAQ: TLS).
+NEW YORK, March 25, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Telos Corporation (NASDAQ: TLS).

 The lawsuit seeks to recover losses for shareholders who purchased Telos between November 19, 2020 and November 12, 2021.